 The Warwick County News, 18th August 1945, summarised local events with the headline “Neighbourly co-operation was the keynote of Solihull’s VJ-Day celebrations” and the observation that the day was marked by a “mood of quiet thanksgiving or in the exuberant relief of pent-up feelings according to age or nature.”

 To mark the 50th anniversary of V. E. Day in 1995, Solihull Libraries collected people’s memories of wartime Solihull and published them in a booklet which was available from the library.

-In 2004, to mark the the 65th anniversary of the outbreak of the Second World War, we converted the booklet into an electronic format and made it available as a PDF on the Council’s website.
+In 2004, to mark the the 65th anniversary of the outbreak of the Second World War, we converted the booklet into an electronic format.